ldrobnik/10dlc/docs/10dlc.md

 ## Registering a 10DLC campaign

 Once you've [registered your brand](#registering-a-10dlc-brand), you must register your campaign to tell TCR how you're going to use 10DLC messaging.
-Each 10DLC campaign should describe your specific use case and the actual content of your SMS or MMS messages.
+Each 10DLC campaign should describe your specific use case and specify the content of your SMS or MMS messages.

-Follow the steps in this section to register your 10DCL brand through Wavix.
+Follow the steps in this section to register your 10DLC brand through Wavix.

 :::info[Important]
 Before registering a 10DLC campaign: